-- Coaches are to stay on their side of the field in the area marked off and designated as the Coaching box.
+1. Coaches are to stay on their side of the field in the area marked off and designated as the Coaching box.
 All coaches and players will remain within 1 - 3 yards from the touchline and 10 yards of the centerline.
 Spectators are to stay on the opposite side of the field as the players and coaches.
+Coaches/Spectators cannot coach from behind the goal area.

 Exceptions to this rule are in the Tots and Mites divisions because 1 coach is allowed on the field to teach/direct players.
-In the Peewee division coaches are still allowed on the field, but should begin to work away from that. - 2.
-Abuses of these regulations, as determined by the referee, can lead to ejection from the field/area. - 3.
-Only coaches will be allowed in the coaching area. - 4.
-No spectator is allowed to enter the field of play before, during, or after the game to address the referee.
+In the Peewee division coaches are still allowed on the field, but should begin to work away from that.

+- 2. Abuses of this regulation, as determined by the referee, can lead to ejection from the field/area. - 3.
+Only coaches will be allowed in the coaching area.